-Another implicit parameter that may affect the evaluation results is the number of data windows in the period in which the evaluation is carried out.
+Another implicit parameter that may affect the evaluation results is the number of data windows in a period in which the evaluation is carried out.
 In the original experiment, six data windows, with 6-month out-of-sample testing periods were considered.
-This section explores how the results of the two best strategies: GMADL Informer with 5 min data and RSI Strategy with 30 min data are affected if the testing period is split differently: into three or twelve windows.
+This section explores how the result of the best strategy - GMADL Informer with 5 min data - is affected, if the testing period is split differently: into three or twelve windows.
 Note that while selecting a different number of windows affects the length of the testing period of each window, the total testing period does not change and the in-sample (training and validation parts) length was kept constant.